ej20002015/ParallelComputationCWK2-MPI/readme.txt

 not executing in parallel with any other.
 Overall, we see roughly a run time that is double the time required to run a third of the computation in serial.
 Thus, we get a speedup that is slightly better than the serial implementation, but not by much.

+The slight increase in speed from two processes to four seems a bit strange at first.
+There are only two cores after all, and with more processes comes a greater communication overhead.
+However, I think the hyperthreading of the CPU may be offsetting this overhead and more, thus creating a slight performance increase.